Card Services calls have the general form:

 specific to a client driver's assigned function.
 If a client was

-, then all tuples will be returned.
+bound to BIND_FN_ALL, then all tuples will be returned.

-The following flags can be specified in Attributes
+The following flags can be specified in Attributes:

-Indicates that link tuples (CISTPL_LONGLINK_A
+TUPLE_RETURN_LINKIndicates that link tuples (CISTPL_LONGLINK_A,

 should be returned.
 Normally these tuples are processed silently.

-Indicates that tuples in the ``common'' CIS section of a multifunction CIS should be returned.
+TUPLE_RETURN_COMMONIndicates that tuples in the ``common'' CIS section of a multifunction CIS should be returned.
 In the absence of this flag, normally, Card Services will only return tuples specific to the function bound to the client.

 Return codes:

-The client handle is invalid.
+CS_BAD_HANDLEThe client handle is invalid.

-Card Services was unable to set up a memory window to map the card's CIS.
+CS_OUT_OF_RESOURCECard Services was unable to set up a memory window to map the card's CIS.

-There were no tuples matching DesiredTuple
+CS_NO_MORE_ITEMSThere were no tuples matching DesiredTuple.

 #include "cistpl.h"